 Kawatabi Hot Springs

-This hot spring is said to have been discovered over 1,000 years ago, and has long "Kakke Kawatabi," a hot spring believed to be effective against beriberi.
-It is also famous for the rapeseed flower fields along the banks of the Eai River, which turn the whole area yellow in spring.
+Among the hot spring resorts, this one is said to have been opened more than 1,000 years ago and has long"Kakke Kawatabi" (Beriberi River Crossing)for its effectiveness against beriberi.
+It is also famous for the rapeseed fields along the riverbank of the Egai River, which turn yellow in the spring.

 The small hot spring town is home to shops, coffee shops, five hot spring inns that have long been popular with visitors seeking therapeutic baths, and one public bath.
 Mame kokeshi dolls are hidden all over the town, so it's fun to walk around looking for them